karanshah1561998/EasyNotes/README.md

 # EasyNotes

 EasyNotes is a full-stack note-taking application built with the **MERN stack** (MongoDB, Express, React, Node.js).
-This application enables users to register, log in, create, edit, pin, and delete notes.
+It enables users to register, log in, create, edit, pin, and delete notes.
 Additionally, users can search their notes by keywords.

 ## Live Demo